zaproxy/zaproxy-website/site/content/blog/2023-03-09-how-should-we-fund-zap-development/index.md

 You can contact the core team via [email](mailto:zaproxy-admin@googlegroups.com).

-Or join the discussion on the ZAP User Group - link to be added once this blog has been published!
+Or join the discussion on the [ZAP User Group](https://groups.google.com/g/zaproxy-users/c/Wf3nbPca6HA/m/3_ulvR4FAwAJ).